puppetlabs/puppetlabs-apache/README.md

 ```

 `reverse_urls` is optional and can be an array or a string.
 It is useful when used with `mod_proxy_balancer`.
+`params` is an optional parameter.
+It allows to provide the ProxyPass key=value parameters (Connection settings).

 #####`rack_base_uris`